pandichitra/100-days-of-code-in-python/README.md

 _________________________________________________________________________________________________________________________________________________________________________________
  **DAY 3:(https://replit.com/@PC10/PandiChitra-Day-03-Treasure-Island):**

-Created a Beautiful Treasure Island that responds to the way u give the input and gives u different outcomes.
+Created a Beautiful Treasure Island that responds  the way u give the input and gives u different outcomes.

 1) Introduced to the conditional statements : if and else statement, Nested if statements and elif statements ,if/elif/else statements\
 2) More about indentation and it's importance\